Court filing delays ‘weather-tight’ order for Geneva blacksmith shop

 “Building for sale $1.00.
 Land not included.
 Must be relocated.
 Call Dave 630-444-8252.”
 The Shodeen Family Foundation, which owns the former Mill Race property at 4 E. State St., Geneva, seeks to have its historic designation removed and to raze it.
 A public hearing is still pending on the fate of the building.

-Rather than follow a ruling to make a circa 1843 blacksmith shop at 4 E. State St., Geneva “weather-tight” by Oct.
+Rather than follow a ruling to make a circa 1843 blacksmith shop at 4 E. State St. in Geneva “weather-tight” by Oct.
 17, the owners have asked a judge to reverse the order.

-The City of Geneva had cited Shodeen under its property maintenance code, alleging that they failed to maintain the exterior of the limestone structure at the former Mill Race Inn property.
+The city of Geneva had cited Shodeen under its property maintenance code, alleging they failed to maintain the exterior of the limestone structure at the former Mill Race Inn property.

-At the follow-up adjudication hearing Thursday night at Batavia City Hall, Shodeen attorney Daniel Konicek said they filed their complaint in circuit court that day.
-That was not what the city had hoped for.
+At a follow-up adjudication hearing Oct.
+17 at Batavia City Hall, Shodeen attorney Daniel Konicek said they filed their complaint in circuit court that day.
+That was not what Geneva had hoped for.

-“From our perspective, we were hoping for compliance,” city attorney Ronald Sandack said.
-“It takes two to engage.
-And one entity wants to litigate ad infinitum – that’s his right, it’s his right – so we will go down that path again.
+“From our perspective, we were hoping for compliance,” Geneva city attorney Ronald Sandack said.
+“It takes two to engage and one entity wants to litigate ad infinitum – that’s his right, it’s his right – so we will go down that path again.
 This is No. 2 in that process.”

 “I can’t speak (for) the city yet, but it seems to me that we probably have to start imposing fines,” Sandack said.